-How to Make your Garden a Haven for Birds this Winter
+How to Make your Garden a Bird Haven this Winter

 It would be forgiven for it to be thought that nature recoils after the warm summer months into hibernation during the crisp and frosty winter period, as many of us feel like doing.
 Yet just as it is not so possible for us to weather the months wrapped in a duvet, much of the UK’s wildlife have their morning commutes and days’ work to get on with.
 With there being an estimated 16 million gardens in the UK the potential is there for a massive contribution to be made towards helping our islands wildlife survive and thrive through the winter.
 Different schemes ran by organisations such as The Wildlife Trust’s ‘Wild About Gardens week’ - which ran from 25th – 30th October – helps in the efforts to turn the UK’s gardens into havens for wildlife.
 So find out how to make your garden into a little haven for our feathered friends this winter…